sabre-io/sabre.io/source/dav/1.8/writing-plugins.md

 ### `beforeWriteContent`

-This event is trigged before files are updated.
-Using this event it is possible to intercept these actions, validate content or block them.
+This event is triggered before files are updated.
+Using this event, it is possible to intercept these actions, validate content or block them.

 The 'node' and 'data' arguments are only available since version 1.6.